antimof/UxPlay/README.md

 # ChangeLog
-1.43 2021-12-07   Various internal changes, such as tests for successful decription, uniform treatment
+1.43 2021-12-07   Various internal changes, such as tests for successful decryption, uniform treatment
                   of informational/debug messages, etc., updated README.

 1.42 2021-11-20   Fix MAC detection to work with modern Linux interface naming practices, MacOS and *BSD.